 Be sure not to miss those all important words: But when he came to himself.
 You see, the prodigal’s life didn’t change for the better until he conducted a personal evaluation and was sufficiently shocked by what he found.
 And notice that Jesus didn’t say that the young man came to a revelation about how his parents had raised him, or one about how others had done him wrong, or one about the ills of his society.
 No, he came to a revelation about himself.
 He thought, “I brought myself to this lowly state.”

 I don’t know your life, but perhaps you, like the prodigal, need to come to yourself.
 Maybe you need to stop blaming others for your troubles and start admitting to your own role in creating your mess.
-Excuses will only keep the status quo in tact and prevent you from returning to the blessings of the father’s house.
-I could also say a lot here about the importance of confession and repentance, but I’ll leave that off for another time.
+Remember, excuses will only keep the status quo in tact and prevent you from returning to the blessings of the father’s house.
+(I could also say a lot here about the importance of confession and repentance, but I’ll leave that for another time.)
 Right now the first order of business is to get you to realize that you are the problem.
 Until that happens, you’ll never be ready for the next step.